Vladimiro Montesinos: Control of the media

-During the Fujimori years, Montesinos gained extensive control over the Peruvian media by bribing television channel executives.
+During the Fujimori years, Montesinos gained extensive control over the Peruvian media by bribing television channel executives in an effort to know and control all information within Peru.
 Bribes ranged from approximately US$500,000 per month to Channels 2 and 5 to $1.5 million per month to Channel 4.
 In total, Montesinos paid more than US$3 million per month in bribes to Peruvian television channels.

 Montesinos funneled additional funds to the television channels through government advertising.
 From 1997 to 1999, the Peruvian government increased their advertising budget by 52%, becoming Peru's largest advertiser.
 Ultimately, Montesinos held editorial control over Peru's free-to-air television networks: Frecuencia Latina, América Televisión, Panamericana Televisión, ATV, and Red Global.

 To maintain this control he structured bribe payments in monthly installments, limiting the risk of defection by the TV channel owners.
 He also ensured continued cooperation through blackmail, utilizing video evidence of sexual indiscretions by bribe recipients.
 To keep track of the numerous bribes and gain further evidence of the owners' complicity, which could also be used as blackmail, Montesinos filmed monetary exchanges and forced channel executives to sign contracts stipulating the extent of influence he expected in return for the stated monetary bribe.

 The Fujimori government also controlled the content of Channel 7, Televisión Nacional de Peru, which was explicitly state owned.
 Canal N, remained the only independent television channel, funded entirely by monthly service fees.
 Montesinos did not bribe Canal N because of their low viewership, numbering in the tens of thousands, which was a result of the unaffordability of the monthly fees for most Peruvians.
 Canal N was the first network to air the Kouri videotape, which exposed the extent of Montesinos's corruption.

-In April 1997, Baruch Ivcher's Frecuencia Latina, Channel 2, broadcast allegations by Peruvian Army Intelligence agent Leonor La Rosa that she was tortured by intelligence agents.
-(Her testimony was later brought into question.)

-On July 14, 1997, the government legally stripped Ivcher, a native Israeli, of his Peruvian nationality for supposed offenses against the government.
+On 14 July 1997, the government legally stripped Baruch Ivcher, a native Israeli, of his Peruvian nationality for supposed offenses against the government.
 In September, control of Channel 2 was given to minority shareholders more sympathetic to the government.
 In response, former United Nations Secretary-General Javier Pérez de Cuéllar said, "Peru is no longer a democracy.
 We are now a country headed by an authoritarian regime."